anchore/anchore-charts/stable/enterprise/README.md

 - **Runtime Environment**: Docker or Podman must be installed on the machine where the migration will run.

+- **Existing Secrets**: If you are not currently using existing secrets, you will have to create them to be used for the new enterprise deployment, or you will have to update the secrets created manually.
+See the section on [Existing Secrets](#existing-secrets) for more information on what is required.

 #### Step-by-Step Migration Process

 1. **Generate a New Enterprise Values File**: Use the migration script to convert your existing Anchore Engine values file to the new Anchore Enterprise format.
 This command mounts a local volume to persistently store the output files, and it mounts the input values file within the container for conversion.It's imperative to review both the output and the new [values file](values.yaml) before moving forward.